Cosmology at the end of the world: Euclidean action and Einstein-Maxwell equations

 with $V_{d-1}$ volume of the ($d-1$)-dimensional unit sphere.
 The electromagnetic tensor is standardly defined as $F_{\mu\nu}=\partial_\mu A_\nu-\partial_\nu A_\mu$.
-The action for the End-of-the-World brane is reported in equation (\ref{actmain}), where $I_{ETW}^{em}$ has the same form (\ref{bound}) of the electromagnetic boundary term for the asymptotic boundary, with $\gamma\to h$ and $n_\mu$ dual vector normal to the ETW brane.
+The action for the End-of-the-World brane is reported in equation (\ref{braneaction}), where $I_{ETW}^{em}$ has the same form (\ref{bound}) of the electromagnetic boundary term for the asymptotic boundary, with $\gamma\to h$ and $n_\mu$ dual vector normal to the ETW brane.
 The extrinsic curvature appearing there is defined as

-A variation of the total action for the bulk and the brane leads to a set of three equations: equation (\ref{brane}) (describing the motion of the brane in the bulk spacetime), the Einstein-Maxwell equations for the bulk
+A variation of the total action for the bulk and the brane leads to a set of three equations: equation (\ref{brane}) (describing the motion of the brane in the bulk spacetime and obtained by imposing Neumann boundary conditions at the brane, according to the AdS/BCFT prescription\cite{bound2,bound3}), the Einstein-Maxwell equations for the bulk

 with $R_{\mu\nu}$ Ricci tensor, and the Maxwell equation

 The bulk stress-energy tensor appearing in equation (\ref{ein}) is the electromagnetic stress-energy tensor: